hackmdio/codimd/README.md

 # HackMD CE became CodiMD

 CodiMD was recently renamed from its former name was HackMD.
 CodiMD is the free software version of HackMD.
-It was the original Version of HackMD.
-The HackMD team initiated CodiMD and provided a solid code base.
-Due to the need of paying bills, A fork was created and called HackMD EE, which is a SaaS (Software as a Service) product available at [hackmd.io](https://hackmd.io).
+HackMD EE, which is a SaaS (Software as a Service) product available at [hackmd.io](https://hackmd.io).

 We decided to change the name to break the confusion between HackMD and CodiMD, formally known as HackMD CE, as it never was an open core project.

-Just to more confusion: We are still friends with HackMD :heart:

 *For the whole renaming story, see the [related issue](https://github.com/hackmdio/hackmd/issues/720)*